RaVeR76/bufcwoman/readme.md

 I wanted each section to be just high enough for the screen and the scrolling behaviour to be smooth.

 * **Implementation**
-My first step was a decent Navbar for the esy navigation purposes so I looked at the Bootstrap navbar and tried it to see.
+My first step was a decent Navbar for the easy navigation purposes so I looked at the Bootstrap navbar and tried it to see.
 I had used this before on my wee course projects so knew it worked well.
 It looked okay but for me it just didn't have that ***Je Ne Sais Quoi*** that I desired.
 I searched for some cool Navbars and came across [this](https://codepen.io/albizan/pen/mMWdWZ) in Codepen from Albi.
 Now, I loved this on first sight and still do to be honest but I had to make a few wee changes to make it work with my website design.
 I changed the background colour to pure black when the user starts to scroll down.
 I love the fact the links are just sitting there at the top of my hero image then when you start to scroll the background appears.
 On the original the Nav links are lower then move up but I removed this as it made the link sit over one of the girls head.
 Realistically, the two girls should have space above them but I didn't take the hero image pics and this was the second time I had asked for some as the first weren't great quality.
 This was another lesson learnt to be fair as I had real annoyance trying to get the Hero Image to work but I think it turned out good in the end.
 I originally had the Clubs Crest as the navbar logo with *Ballymena United FC Women* added afterwards.
 When I added the Hero Image welcoming text it looked too much having this twice on the screen, so I removed it and added BUFC with the crest in the middle and women the other side.
 I think it looks really cool now and I remove the text when the screens get smaller leaving just the Crest as the Navbar logo.
 I also added the scrolling-behaviour as smooth, for a nice calm effect between sections.
 I extracted the main colours of the site from the club crest at the start of the project so I have tried my best to utilise these throughout the website which I think adds continunity.
 The navbar link hover colour is the crest blue, as is the social links and send button in the contact section which also change colour to the yellow orange when hovered over.
 The Hero welcome text has blue and white, the background has a yellow orange border which is also from the clubs crest (the wee towers).
 I also faded the background from white to blue in the Sponsors section too.

 * **Test**